Fernando Cota: Investigation

-Following Cota's death, the police received a search warrant for his rented flat.
+Following Cota's death, the police received a search warrant for his rented apartment.
 In there, investigators found a small closet, 60 by 100 cms wide, where Cota had attached metal braces to the walls through which ropes and manacles were pulled.
 Supposedly, he kept his handcuffed victims in this closet and watched them suffer through a peephole drilled in the door.
 On the walls, inside the closet, detectives found many fingerprints, which were later sent for examination in order to identify other potential victims.
 Aside from this, the investigators found fake ID cards, a false police badge, numerous women's blouses, six pairs of women's shoes and advertisements for tenants, which Cota posted on the campus of the San Jose State University, inviting local students to rent a room in his apartment.
 During the investigation, six girls were included in the list of victims, all killed between September and October.
 They were all strangled, stabbed or beaten to death.
 Indirect evidence of Cota's involvement in these murders was a knife and a piece of a steel pipe found in his van, which could have been used as a murder weapon.

 The list of potential victims included the following: